GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>Q: FedRAMP released updates to the System Security Plan (SSP) template.
 If we have already submitted our SSP to our Third Party Assessment Organization (3PAO) for our annual assessment, do we need to update the SSP to align to the new FedRAMP requirements and re-submit to the 3PAO?</h3>
 <p>
 A: No, you do not need to update and resubmit the SSP to your 3PAO immediately.
 These changes must be incorporated before the CSP’s next annual assessment (for annual assessments after Oct 31, 2018).
 Therefore, the changes to the SSP should be made but does not need to be submitted to the 3PAO unless the assessment is after the deadline date.
-Please see our Blog Post titled FedRAMP Documentation Release for additional details regarding new and updated documentation.
+Please see our Blog Post titled <a href="https://www.fedramp.gov/fedramp-documentation-release/">FedRAMP Documentation Release</a> for additional details regarding new and updated documentation.
 <em>(October 3, 2018)</em>
 </p>
 </div>

 <div class="q3">
-<h3>TIP: CSP must prove to the Third Party Assessment Organization (3PAO) that Plan of Action and Milestones (POA&M) items are remediated as per the FedRAMP timeframe (Section 4.2.6 Configuration and Risk Management Item #10)</h3>
+<h3>TIP: The CSP must prove to the Third Party Assessment Organization (3PAO) that Plan of Action and Milestones (POA&M) items are remediated as per the FedRAMP timeframe (Section 4.2.6 Configuration and Risk Management Item #10)</h3>
 <p>
 High vulnerabilities are required to be remediated within 30 days, Moderate vulnerabilities within 90 days and Low vulnerabilities within 180 days.
 <em>(October 16, 2018)</em>